Jayz-lab/Jayz-lab/README.md

 🤔 I’m looking for help with:

-   - Breaking into the industry
+   - Tips of the industry
-   - JavaScript
-   - Python
+   - Java, Groovy
    - and anything relating to Programming, software development and Cybersecurity.

 ⚡ Fun fact: